The more CO2, the worse for oyster mushrooms

 Such druses (the first and second pictures ↓) will no longer turn into full-fledged mushrooms.

 The sooner you take them off, the better.
 They will not take nutrients from the substrate.
-And the second wave will go faster.
+And the second flush will go faster.

 If you cut off the ugly mushrooms and you bring all climate indicators back to normal, then the second wave will be simultaneous and beautiful (see on the right).